trec-product-search/trec-product-search.github.io/search.md

    - A set of task-oriented queries with original query text
    - Human-annotated reformulated versions of the query
    - Relevance judgments for products in relation to the query
-   - A set of difficult queries from TREC 2024 test set for which BM25 had very low scores
+   - A set of difficult queries from TREC 2024 test set for which BM25 had very low scores (<a href="https://huggingface.co/datasets/trec-product-search/product-search-2025-test-queries">link</a>)
    - TREC 2024 training dataset

 ## Task Definition and Query Data